wandansible/tailscale/README.md

 Requirements
 ------------

-To use this role, the python package `netaddr` must be installed on the host running ansible.
+To use this role, the python packages `netaddr` and `jmespath` must be installed on the host running ansible.

 Role Variables
 --------------